expo/expo/guides/Creating Web Platform Modules.md

 async function selectPrinter(): Promise<SelectResult> {
   /*
-   * Check if a Platform Module method exists before using it.
+   * Check if a Universal Module method exists before using it.
    * If it doesn't then throw an error.
    */